 Resale numbers are issued to persons who make no taxable sales in Illinois but who need the ability to provide suppliers with Certificates of Resale when purchasing items that will be resold.
 So long as Purchaser does not act as an Illinois retailer (see 86 Ill.
 Adm.
-Code 130.605(a)), and so long as it does not fall under the definition of a "retailer maintaining a place of business in this State" (see_86 Ill.
+Code 130.605(a)), and so long as it does not fall under the definition of a "retailer maintaining a place of business in this State" (see 86 Ill.
 Adm.
 Code 150.801(c)), it sales to Illinois customers are not subject to Illinois Retailers' Occupation Tax liability, and it cannot be required to act as a Use Tax collector.
 So long as this is true, Purchaser qualifies for a resale number that does not require the filing of tax returns with the Illinois Department of Revenue.
 See 86 Ill.
 Adm.
 Code 130.1415.
 The fact that Purchaser may not be required to act as a Use Tax collector for Illinois does not relieve Customer of Use Tax liability.
 Therefore, if Purchaser does not collect Illinois Use Tax from Customer, Customer would have to pay its tax liability directly to the Illinois Department of Revenue.

-Active registration or placing resale numbers on Certificates of Resale are still the preferred methods.
+Resale numbers on Certificates of Resale is still the preferred method.
 However, the Illinois Retailers' Occupation Tax Act leaves open the possibility of other options to document the resale nature of the sale:

 Failure to present an active registration number or resale number and a certification to the seller that a sale is for resale creates a presumption that a sale is not for resale.
-ST 12-0051-GIL September 20, 2012 Page 3

 This presumption may be rebutted by other evidence that all of the seller's sales are sales for resale or that a particular sale is a sale for resale.
 35 ILCS 120/2c.

-Again, including a registration or a resale number from Purchaser on a Certificate of Resale is the preferred method for documenting that the purchase from Company is a purchase for resale.
-However, in light of this statutory language, a certification from Purchaser on a Certificate of Resale in lieu of resale number which described the drop-shipment situation and the fact that Purchaser has no contact with Illinois which would require it to be registered and that it chooses not to obtain an Illinois resale number would constitute evidence that this particular sale is a sale for resale, despite the fact that no registration number or resale number is provided.
+Once again, including a registration or a resale number from Purchaser on a Certificate of Resale is the preferred method for documenting that the purchase from Company is a purchase for resale.
+However, in light of this statutory language, a certification from Purchaser on a Certificate of Resale in lieu of a resale number which described the drop-shipment situation and the fact that Purchaser has no contact with Illinois which would require it to be registered and that it chooses not to obtain an Illinois resale number or resale number is provided.
 The risk run by Company in accepting such a certification, and the risk run by Purchaser in providing such a certification, is that an Illinois auditor may be more likely to go behind a Certificate of Resale which does not contain a valid resale number and require that more information be provided by Company as evidence that the particular sale was, in fact, a sale for resale.